cloudbitvps/developers.scalingo.com/markdown/deployments.md

 With this helper, you'll be able to trigger a deployment from your application without doing it by a `git push`.

-> Your application must have been created with the `git_source` attribute to be deployable this way.

 ### Attributes